 protection, time, date, and user (owner)

-- File attributes are stored on secondary memory,
+An OS stores file attributes on secondary memory,

 The details of how the information is stored vary

 File operations are implemented with system calls

 Typical operations are create file, write to file,